ARTS TASMANIA INTERIOR

 The new architecture endeavours to blur the boundary between gallery and office spaces.
 The gallery walls permeate the office space bringing colour and light, while creating an ever changing and inspiring visual interior.
 A core intention of the project was to strengthen connections between the department and the public generally.
 A primary mechanism for this has been the creation of the shop front gallery.

-The project is located within the controversial ‘Bridges Brothers’ site redevelopment (a separate project completed by others about 3 prior).
-In occupying this space, the new elements attempts to interpret and negotiate the layered heritage fabric of the site, including what remained of the Bridges Brothers mid-20th Century adaptation and the 19th Century terraces which form the bulk of the Elizabeth Street frontage.
+The project is located within the controversial ‘Bridges Brothers’ site redevelopment.
+In occupying this space, the new elements attempt to interpret and negotiate the layered heritage fabric of the site, including what remained of the Bridges Brothers mid-20th Century adaptation and the 19th Century terraces which form the bulk of the Elizabeth Street frontage.
 Ways employed to do this, included the retention and restoration of the remaining ground floor shopfront and a strategy of colour coding remaining structural elements as they were revealed in the interior.

 The integration of visual art works and furniture from the department collection and art specifically commissioned through the Art in Public Buildings Scheme (APBS), was important to the client and a feature of this initial briefing.
 As architects, we had an involvement in the selection and briefing process for artists.